Benjamin-Lee/viroiddb/content/pages/about.md

 ### How do you generate the clusters and their information?

-We care about reproducibilty just as much as we care about future proofing ViroidDB.
-In order to insure that as new and exciting circRNAs are discovered, they would be consistently incorporated into new realases, we wrote a custom, standalone pipeline to process all the sequences gathered from the refrence databases.
-Below is a consice overview of the general workflow, for a detailed description please refer to the ViroidDB manuscript, or visit the ViroidDB GitHub repo to see GPL3/MIT (open source) code.
+We care about reproducibility just as much as we care about future proofing ViroidDB.
+In order to ensure that as new and exciting circRNAs are discovered, they would be consistently incorporated into new releases, we wrote a custom, standalone pipeline to process all the sequences gathered from the reference databases.
+Below is a concise overview of the general workflow, for a detailed description please refer to the ViroidDB manuscript, or visit the ViroidDB GitHub repo to see GPL3/MIT (open source) code.
-Briefly, after the sequences are fetched from their original refrence database, such as NCBI's [RefSeq](https://www.ncbi.nlm.nih.gov/refseq/) or [GenBank](https://www.ncbi.nlm.nih.gov/genbank/), and verified to meet our curation standards (see above), they are subjected to:
+Briefly, after the sequences are fetched from their original reference database, such as NCBI's [RefSeq](https://www.ncbi.nlm.nih.gov/refseq/) or [GenBank](https://www.ncbi.nlm.nih.gov/genbank/), and verified to meet our curation standards (see above), they are subjected to:

-1. The nucleic sequences and acoompanying metadata are catogrized, formated and converted to JSON format.
+1. The nucleic sequences and accompanying metadata are categorized, formatted and converted to JSON format.
-2. Using ([RNAFold](http://rna.tbi.univie.ac.at/cgi-bin/RNAWebSuite/RNAfold.cgi)), the secondary structure for is predicted for every sequence, producing the dot bracket notation data (DBN).
+2. Using ([RNAFold](http://rna.tbi.univie.ac.at/cgi-bin/RNAWebSuite/RNAfold.cgi)), the secondary structure is predicted for every sequence, producing the dot bracket notation data [DBN](https://www.tbi.univie.ac.at/RNA/ViennaRNA/doc/html/rna_structure_notations.html).
 3. The DBN information is used to generate SVG and PDFs visualizations (using [forna](http://rna.tbi.univie.ac.at/forna/)).
-4. All sequences are scanned for catalytic potential of via [infernal](http://eddylab.org/infernal/) based searches using the [Rfam](https://rfam.org/) database.
+4. All sequences are scanned for catalytic potential via [infernal](http://eddylab.org/infernal/) based searches using the [Rfam](https://rfam.org/) database.
 5. All sequences are clustered (using [mmseqs](https://github.com/soedinglab/mmseqs2)), at multiple identity thresholds (see [clusters](./clusters)).
-6. Cyclic/rotational alignment is attempt for evey cluster (using [CSA](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-10-230)).
+6. Cyclic/rotational alignment is attempted for every cluster (using [CSA](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-10-230)).
-7. If CSA failed to produce an output (see below for reasons why), cyclic comparison is attempted using [cyclope](http://www.bioinf.uni-leipzig.de/Software/cyclope/index.html).
+7. If CSA fails to produce an output (see below for reasons why), cyclic comparison is attempted using [cyclope](http://www.bioinf.uni-leipzig.de/Software/cyclope/index.html).
-8. If cyclope fails to produce an output, cicular comparision is attempted using [MARs](https://github.com/lorrainea/MARS).
+8. If cyclope fails to produce an output, circular comparison is attempted using [MARs](https://github.com/lorrainea/MARS).
-9. All clusters are are then re-aligned using [MAFFT v7.475 (2020/Nov/23) ](https://mafft.cbrc.jp/alignment/software/).
-For the minority of the clusteres that no cyclic comparison software successfully produce meaningful output, the cluster's sequences are forwaded 'as is' to MAFFT.
+9. All clusters are then re-aligned using [MAFFT v7.475 (2020/Nov/23) ](https://mafft.cbrc.jp/alignment/software/).
+For the minority of the clusters that no cyclic comparison software successfully produces meaningful output, the cluster's sequences are forwarded 'as is' to MAFFT.
 10. For every resulting MSA (_one for every cluster_) a consenus sequence is generated (using [Seals-2](https://github.com/YuriWolf-ncbi/seals-2)).
 The consenus sequence is then inserted into the alignmnet as the first seqeunce is the MultiFasta file (to act as a "master sequence").
 11. The output of 10. is used to construct nhmm profiles (using [(HMMER 3.3.2 (Nov 2020)](http://hmmer.org/))